-The 2018-19 CPD cycle is underway, if you don’t want to be left trying to get credits at the last minute please ensure that you are working towards earning the 24 required CPD credits (7 of which will come from completion of the Professional Practice Seminar – Standards)
+The 2020-2021 CPD cycle is underway, if you don’t want to be left trying to get credits at the last minute please ensure that you are working towards earning the 24 required CPD credits (7 of which must come from completion of the Professional Practice Seminar – Standards)

-The AIC-Alberta will be offering classroom sessions of the Professional Practice Seminar throughout the cycle and encourages members to contact the Professional Development Committee or the AB office if there are any educational seminars that they would like to see.
+The AIC-Alberta will be hosting its annual conference in March, which is worth 8 CPD credits and encourages members to contact the Professional Development Committee or the AB office if there are any educational seminars that they would like to see.

 Additionally, the Edmonton and Calgary MLCs are offering luncheon & speaker sessions.
 These informative sessions are worth 1 CPD credit and information is available on the Seminar & Events page.

 The Sauder School of Business at UBC continually offers over 50 CPD courses which can be found at the flowing link: Credit Programs & Professional Development Courses.

 BOMA has a number of upcoming events all the information regarding these events can be found at: http://www.bomaedmonton.org/